-Fresh cultured butter is sublime.
+Fresh cultured butter is exquisite.
 Choose your favorite cream and culture it lightly or deeply, adding only as much salt as desired.
-The Proofer maintains the right temperature for the cream culture to produce diacetyl, the delicious flavor component that intensifies buttery flavors.
+The Proofer maintains the precise temperature for the cream culture to produce diacetyl, the delicious flavor component that intensifies buttery flavors.

 Quality Ingredients.
 While butter can be made from any heavy cream, higher quality cream will produce more delicious butter.
 A pasteurized (rather than ultra-pasteurized) heavy cream is ideal.
 Whipping cream should be avoided if possible as it has additives that can slow the separation of the butter from the buttermilk.